Now, how can we go about answering the question that lies before us?

 One of the best ways to start is by ensuring that your goal is SMART, that is:

-• Specific,
+- Specific,

-• Measureable,
+- Measureable,

-• Achievable,
+- Achievable,

-• Relevant, and
+- Relevant, and

-• Time-bound.
+- Time-bound.

 If you’re able to answer each of the following questions in the affirmative, you’ll know you’ve set a goal that’s SMART:

-• Specific – Does your goal use action words to state what you want to achieve and how you intend to achieve it?
+- Specific – Does your goal use action words to state what you want to achieve and how you intend to achieve it?

-• Measureable – Does your goal use metrics to specify how you will track your progress and how you will know that you’ve achieved your goal?
+- Measurable – Does your goal use metrics to specify how you will track your progress and how you will know that you’ve achieved your goal?

-• Achievable – Is your goal within your span of control and possible for you to accomplish?
+- Achievable – Is your goal within your span of control and possible for you to accomplish?

-• Relevant – Does your goal make sense to you and your unique set of circumstances, including your priorities?
+- Relevant – Does your goal make sense to you and your unique set of circumstances, including your priorities?

-• Time-bound – Does your goal specify a date by which, or timeframe within which, you expect to accomplish it?
+- Time-bound – Does your goal specify a date by which, or timeframe within which, you expect to accomplish it?

 Returning to our example, let’s say that one of the ways in which you’d like to become more health conscious is “to eat a healthier diet.”

-• You can make that goal more specific by declaring that you want to:
+- You can make that goal more specific by declaring that you want to:

-“eat a healthier diet by consuming more fruits and vegetables.”
+“eat a healthier diet by consuming more fruits and vegetables.” - To make that goal measurable, you might decide to:

-• As far as the goal being achievable is concerned, I have much to say about this topic.
+“eat a healthier diet by consuming three to five servings of fruits and vegetables each day.” - As far as the goal being achievable is concerned, I have much to say about this topic.
 For now, let me say that whether a given goal is achievable or not is dependent, in large part, upon the individual and his or her circumstances.

-• As far as relevant is concerned, if you are truly serious about becoming more health conscious, then “eating a healthier diet by consuming three to five servings of fruits and vegetables each day” would likely be relevant.
+o Using our example, if you have the misfortune of living in a “food desert,” “eating a healthier diet by consuming three to five servings of fruits and vegetables each day” might be very difficult to accomplish. - As far as relevant is concerned, if you’re truly serious about becoming more health conscious, then “eating a healthier diet by consuming three to five servings of fruits and vegetables each day” would likely be relevant.
 Otherwise, it might well not be.

 Of course, you can still experiment with various fruits and vegetables in the meantime; it’s just that you’re not quite ready to commit to the “three to five servings each day” part.
-And you really do need to feel ready.
+And you really do need to feel ready . . .

 Okay, so here’s where things get interesting . . .

-As a life coach, I’ve done a lot of thinking about goals, both my own and those of my clients.
+As a professional coach, I’ve done a lot of thinking about goals, both my own and those of my clients.
 And I’ve come to the realization that, while SMART goals are good, SMARTER goals are better, and SMARTEST goals are the best goals of all!

 In addition to being SMART, SMARTER goals are also:

-• Energizing, and
+- Energizing, and

-• Rewarding
+- Rewarding

 If your goal is already SMART, and you’re able to answer each of the following questions in the affirmative, you’ll know you’ve set a goal that’s SMARTER:

-• Energizing – Is your goal something that you genuinely want, and something you can get excited about?
+- Energizing – Is your goal something that you genuinely want, and something you can get excited about?

 Now, I know that at least some of you will find it hard to believe that anyone could get excited about eating a healthier diet by consuming three to five servings of fruits and vegetables each day, starting next week or on New Year’s Day.